rust-lang/book/second-edition/src/ch01-00-introduction.md

 Welcome to “The Rust Programming Language,” an introductory book about Rust.
 Rust is a fast, friendly, and fearless programming language.
-As a general-purpose programming language, Rust is used in production by over 100 companies for a variety of tasks, such as command line tools, web services, devops tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search enginges, internet of things applications, machine learning, and even major parts of the Firefox web browser.
+As a general-purpose programming language, Rust is used in production by hundreds of companies, large and small, for a variety of tasks, such as command line tools, web services, devops tooling, embedded devices, audio and video analysis and transcoding, cryptocurrencies, bioinformatics, search enginges, internet of things applications, machine learning, and even major parts of the Firefox web browser.

 MORE STUFF GOES HERE LATER